'The First Conspiracy' Details Foiled Hickey Plot To Assassinate George Washington

 The book takes place in 1776, during the first months of the Revolutionary War.
 Independence from Great Britain was far from a fait accompli in those days; indeed, it was considered the longest of shots — the British armed forces were some of the most powerful in the world, while the American army, populated by "untrained neophytes, hayseeds, and former criminals," was very much not.

-The colonies' best shot at independence relied on the military prowess of George Washington, whom the Continental Congress named commander-in-chief of the young, ragtag military in 1775.
+The colonies' best shot at independence relied on the military prowess of George Washington, whom the Continental Congress named commander in chief of the young, ragtag military in 1775.
 Washington shocked the world when his army took Boston in 1776, after which the war moved to New York, which was seen as a British stronghold with a large number of loyalists.

 The rebels were always doomed in the city, but the governor of New York, William Tryon, and New York City Mayor David Mathews, both Tories, didn't want to take any chances.
-Tryon hatched a plot to either kidnap or assassinate (the goal, Meltzer and Mensch, acknowledge, was vague) Washington, thereby demoralizing the already disheartened Americans.
+Tryon hatched a plot to either kidnap or assassinate (the goal, Meltzer and Mensch acknowledge, was vague) Washington, thereby demoralizing the already disheartened Americans.
 It was, the authors, write, "a clandestine plan to strike a knife into the heart of the rebellion."

 It also wasn't a particularly good one.
 Despite recruiting some of Washington's "Life Guards" — soldiers who were responsible for personally protecting the general — it was foiled thanks to its participants' inability to keep a secret.
 Two of the guards, jailed for possessing counterfeit money, spilled the plot to a cellmate, who had been arrested in a separate counterfeiting scheme.
 And an iron mill foreman, sent by his boss to track down some AWOL workers who were also in on the conspiracy, uncovered more details about the plan after pretending to be a British loyalist.